-- 12-4-40 Identification of duplicate voter registration--Notification. - 12-4-41 Use of voter registration information--Violation as misdemeanor--Civil penalty. - 12-4-42 12-4-42 to 12-4-51.
-Transferred to §§ 12-1-21 to 12-1-30. - 12-4-52 Payment for registration of voters based on number of voters registered prohibited--Violation as misdemeanor. - 12-4-53 Receipt of payment for registration of voters based on number of voters registered prohibited--Violation as misdemeanor. - 12-4-1.
-Persons entitled to register.
-Every person residing within the state who has the qualifications of a voter prescribed by § 12-3-1 or 12-3-1.1, or who will have such qualifications at the next ensuing municipal, primary, general, or school district election, shall be entitled to be registered as a voter in the voting precinct in which he resides.
+- 12-4-38 County auditor's file is official record in event of discrepancy. - 12-4-39 Promulgation of rules--Scope. - 12-4-40 Identification of duplicate voter registration--Notification. - 12-4-41 Use of voter registration information--Violation as misdemeanor--Civil penalty. - 12-4-42 12-4-42 to 12-4-51.
+Transferred to §§ 12-1-21 to 12-1-30. - 12-4-52 Payment for registration of voters based on number of voters registered prohibited--Violation as misdemeanor. - 12-4-53 Receipt of payment for registration of voters based on number of voters registered prohibited--Violation as misdemeanor. - 12-4-54.
+Annual report--Secretary of state--Individuals removed from county voter registration list--Open record--Promulgation of rules. - 12-4-55.
+Voter registration numbers to be published--Promulgation of rules. - 12-4-56.
+Voluntary removal of the name of a registered voter--Promulgation of rules. - 12-4-57.
+Information to county auditor by clerk of court--Auditor to remove names.

+12-4-1.
+Persons entitled to register--Precinct.
+A person who maintains residence, as provided in § 12-1-4, within the state for at least thirty days prior to submitting the registration form, and who has the qualifications of a voter prescribed by § 12-3-1 or 12-3-1.1, or who will have such qualifications at the next ensuing municipal, primary, general, or school district election, is entitled to be registered as a voter in the election precinct in which the person maintains residence.